Club Procedures

 • Record # of quarts of oil added (if no oil was added, indicate "0")

-• Clean bugs from windshield and wing edge - there is a canister of water to be used to pre-soak the windshield and wing leading edge.
-After pre-soaking, a soft scrub brush can be used on the wing.
+• Clean bugs from windshield and wing edge - Windshield and side windows to be cleanded with Cleaner that is in a spray can specially formulated for plastic.
+Wipe using soft cloth that are stored in hangar.
+Clean all painted areas with "drywash".There bottles of "drywash" that can be used to pre-soak wing leading edge / cowling.
+After pre-soaking, a soft scrub brush can be used on the wings / cowling.
+Finish by wiping down with towels.
 Review the "Proper Cloth Rag Use" procedure.

 • Clean out interior - remove any dirt, grass, and garbage from the aircraft.
-There are receptacles for garbage located in each hanger
+There are receptacles for garbage located in the hangar

-• Leave aircraft unlocked - the aircraft doors shall be unlocked while secured in the hanger
+• Leave aircraft unlocked - the aircraft doors shall be unlocked while secured in the hangar.
+Doors and vents should be closed.

 Proper Cloth Rag Use (top)

 • Use “diaper” rags for Plexiglass cleaning only (note- do not wipe in a 'swirling motion'.
-Wipe up and down in a straight line ).
+Wipe up and down in a straight line forwards to back).

 • Use “terry” rags for all other general cleaning